 Have a question about your Community Partner Organization or a conflict with placement time?
 Ask a Placement Liaison in 131 Post Learning Commons.

-- Spring 2019 Placement Liaison Community Partner Organization Assignments
+- Fall 2019 Placement Liaison Community Partner Organization Assignments

 Students serving at many of our Community Partner Organizations are required to complete four clearances: PA Child Abuse Check, PA Criminal Background Check, SJU Minors on Campus video, and FBI Fingerprints